bmwant/bmwlog-static/source/_posts/Crypto-is-the-future.md

 Another section goes here

+Any precedent like this one drives forward a development of better protection It reminds me of an [Arms race](https://en.wikipedia.org/wiki/Arms_race) which isn't necessary a good thing, but it allows technologies to develop faster and eventually to be applied for peacful purposes.

 ### It has no real value

 > The value is 100% imaginary.
 The system is based on a perceived value, and given people are in and out to make money off that perception: it’s basically a pyramid scheme.